 \subsection{Downstream classification results}

-We fine-tune LEGAL-BERT on the ECtHR cases and achieve and F1 score of 0.77.
-Since article 6 and 8 subsets lack sufficient data for separate fine-tuning, we test the general model on test sets of their test sets, and achieve F1 scores of 0.76 and 0.83, respectively.
-Although one third of the dataset focuses on the article 6, the half of the mispredicted cases belong to this subset.
-However, article 8 cases (20\% of dataset) contribute only 10\% of mispredictions.
-We hypothesize that procedural complexity of article 6 hinders model to detect violation compared to clearer substantive rights of article 8.
+We fine-tune LEGAL-BERT on the ECtHR cases and obtain an F1 score of 0.77.
+Because the Article~6 and Article~8 subsets do not contain enough data for separate fine-tuning, we evaluate this general model on the article-specific portions of the test set, achieving F1 scores of 0.76 and 0.83 for Article~6 and~8, respectively.
+Although roughly one third of the dataset concerns Article~6, half of the mispredicted cases fall into this subset.
+By contrast, Article~8 cases (about 20\% of the dataset) account for only 10\% of the mispredictions.
+We hypothesize that the procedural complexity of Article~6 makes violation detection more difficult for the model compared to the clearer substantive rights protected by Article~8.